 Parties have access to broadcast time on television and radio for political purposes during the official campaign period of two weeks preceding an election.
 This time is divided equally among the parties, according to the number of candidates they present.
 Parties need to present lists in at least 25% of electoral districts, and field a total number of candidates equal to at least one-quarter of the total number of possible candidates, to qualify for these broadcasts.
-These short broadcasts (lasting a maximum of three minutes for each party) air during prime-time, and have a nonnegligible audience.
+These short broadcasts (lasting a maximum of three minutes for each party) air during prime-time, and have a non-negligible audience.

-If one considers media access more broadly, access to news programs and political debates is overwhelmingly concentrated on the five main political forces: PSD, PS, CDS, PCP and BE.
-These five forces have almost entirely monopolized parliamentary representation since 1999.
+If one considers media access more broadly, access to news programs and political debates is overwhelmingly concentrated on the parties that have parliamentary representation.
 Television news coverage, which is popular in terms of TV ratings and is the predominant source of information for the Portuguese, is heavily concentrated on them.